jppelteret/dealii-weak_forms/README.md

 linear system by the weak form alone, the components of which can be reused as they are lazily evaluated.

+To summarise what this library offers the user: by providing an intuitive method to compose and re-use operations, the user is able to focus more on *what* they are doing (i.e. the algorithm or discretisation that they are wanting to implement) rather than *how* they are doing it (i.e. the programmatic implementation itself).
+This way you need not be distracted the minutia of the implementation -- all of the calculation loops are now hidden details, as are the data storage and value extraction processes.
+Permitting the storing and reusing intermediate values (or composite operations) means that if you want to change that definition, then you only need to do it in one place -- in the case of a composite operation, all of the updates to the underlying value composition follow seemlessly, and without any further intervention.
+On top of that, by leveraging automatic or symbolic differentiation, the number of hand-calculations required to implement complex constitutive laws *correctly* diminishes significantly.

 Details as to exactly what the abstraction level is, and how it differs to the "native" functionality that is already provided in `deal.II` can be found [here](doc/readme/concept.md).